LenderPanel.com

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Newbury Building Society conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may require that you have a license to do so from the landlord.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
 If such terms are not adhered to you may be in breach of the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance